 Experiencing a divorce is never easy.
 Typically, divorces involve a myriad of legal actions and plenty of attorney involvement, not to mention the fees that come with divorces.
 Fortunately, a new divorce rule in Arizona (Rule 67.1) is now in place to help parties settle marital disagreements out of court.

-While some divorces come with little-to-no disputes, others find themselves in the middle.
+While some divorces come with little-to-no disputes, other couples find themselves overwhelmed by litigation and fees.
 In other words, a couple seeking divorce wants to come to agreements outside of the courtroom, but generally have different views on various issues involving custody and finances.
 That’s where collaborative divorce comes in.

-How The Process Works
+How The Collaborative Divorce Process Works